chris2fr/tiddlywiki-bundles/README.md

 I also would like to register this plugin in a library.
 Perhaps TWGuides at http://twguides.org.

+It would be nice to have a front-end to the config data tiddler.

 I would like to be able to commit changed Tiddlers to the source wiki as change sets for merge.

 I would like to version the Wikis through Git on the Plugin server, somehow.